NoahCounsell/User-Counter/README.md

 # On page load counter
-A simple counter for numbers on the page, no use justa  cool effect
+A simple counter for numbers on the page

 ![](gif)